 How to Form a General Partnership

 As discussed above, no formal actions are required in order to create a general partnership.
 However, establishing a general partnership agreement between the partners is highly recommended.
-Having an agreement in place will prevent disagreements and stipulate the rules that each general individual partner needs to comply with.
+Having an agreement in place will prevent disagreements and stipulate the rules that each general partner needs to comply with.

 This agreement should cover a number of provisions relevant to business operations, including the following: